 "I am Raphael, one of those seven holy angels, those who are ascending and entering before His Holy Glory" (Tobit 12:15 Syro-Hexaplaric / LXX similar).
 The other Aramaic reading is: “I am Raphael, one of the angels standing before God.”
 (Tobit 12:15 Peshitta).
 Raphael is one of the seven spirits before God’s throne (Rev. 1:4).
 The Book of Enoch*, which has some probability of being canonical or inspired also lists Raphael among the seven main angels.
 The Angels are Uriel, Raphael, Raguel, Michael, Saraqael, Gabriel and Remiel (see Enoch 20:1-6).

 Note: Most of the original Aramaic book of Tobit has been preserved in the discovery of the Dead Sea Scrolls (DSS).
 That text is different and older than the Peshitta text of Tobit.
 DSS Tobit has older grammar such as the use of the yodh instead of the nun to express the future tense plus there are different synonym words to relate the same message.
-Peshitta Tobit says it is a translation from the Septuaginta (LXX) at the end of the book.
+Peshitta Tobit says some of its material is a translation from the Septuaginta (LXX) at the end of the book.
 Tobit 12:15 wasn't preserved among the DSS fragments so I quoted from the Peshitta.
 Peshitta Tobit basically matches the Syro-Hexaplaric text from 1:1 - 7:11.
 However, the second half of 7:11 to 14:15 from the Syro-Hexaplaric text was replaced with a "so-called" mixed text in the latter half of the Peshitta text of Tobit.
 The mixed text is presumably some of the now lost Peshitta, some from the Syro-Hexaplaric, and some from later material.